-I am hopeful that a read of excerpts (below) from the book will impel more people to the book.
+I am hopeful that a read of excerpts (scroll down) from the book will impel more people to the book.

 It is well written, well laid out, an easy read – – 148 pages.
 The sources are foot-noted through the Endnotes.
 It is highly important.
 You will learn a lot.
 Many thanks to Joyce Nelson for her efforts on behalf of all Canadians.